Make Cannabis Body Lotion at Home With CBD or THC

 Poppy Seed Oil for Skin Care

-- It is very regenerative for damages skin that has been in the sun too much for too many years.
+• It is very regenerative for damaged skin that has been in the sun too much for too many years.
 Dehydrated skin becomes more hydrated and flexible, eliminating flakiness and feelings of tightness.

-- Poppy Seed oil is suitable for all skin types, including sensitive skin.
-It is also a good oil to use on irritated skin and baby products.
+• Poppy Seed oil is suitable for all skin types, including sensitive skin.
+It is also a good oil to use on irritated skin and in baby products.
 Its protective qualities will help protect from nappy rashes and other irritations.

-- Being rich in Linoleic Acid (an Omega-6 Essential Fatty Acid), it is able to penetrate into the deeper layers of the epidermis and helps to restore the normal function of the skin cell membranes.
-This is important for young skin that needs the protection an oil rich in antioxidants can give by targeting free radicals.
+• High in Linoleic Acid, an essential Omega-6 fatty acid, it deeply penetrates the skin, rejuvenating and restoring the normal function of skin cell membranes.
+This is important for skin that needs the protection an oil rich in antioxidants can give by targeting free radicals.

-- It is equally good in massage products, as Poppy Seed Oil penetrates the skin easily, which enables you to include richer oils like Castor Oil whilst still leaving the skin feeling toned and lifted.
+• Poppy Seed Oil is great for massage products because it easily absorbs into the skin.
+This allows you to use richer oils like Castor Oil while keeping the skin feeling toned and lifted.
 Use it in body sculpting products and body wraps.

 Poppy Seed Oil for Hair Care

-- Poppy Seed Oil strengthens the hair shaft, making it excellent to use after hair has been processed, or after a weave has been removed.
+• Poppy Seed Oil strengthens the hair shaft, making it ideal for use after hair processing or weave removal.

-- Poppy Seed Oil is nourishing and moisturises the hair shaft as well as the scalp, so is an obvious choice for anti dandruff products.
+• Poppy Seed Oil nourishes and moisturises both the hair shaft and scalp, making it a great choice for anti-dandruff products.

 Shea Butter Benefits

-Shea Butter is made from the pressed stones of the Shea Butter tree.
-After pressing, the butter is a grubby, dark yellow colour which is then deodorised and filtered to improve its shelf life.
+Shea Butter (INCI: Butyrospermum Parkii Butter) is made from the pressed stones of the Shea Butter tree.
+After pressing, the butter is a dark yellow colour, which is then deodorised and filtered to enhance its shelf life.
 The colour also improves, becoming a pale white.
 I find this better than raw Shea Butter, which can go rancid quickly in a matter of weeks.

 Olivem® 1000 Emulsifier